kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 14. Which of these applications would benefit the most from parallel execution?
 -   math library for processing large matrices
 	- Mathematical operations on matrices are computationally intensive and therefore well suited to benefit from parallel execution.
+- Following are not benefit from parallel execution
 	- The graphical user interface (GUI) should be structured for concurrency, but as an I/O bound task, it will generally run as well with parallel execution as without.
--
--
+	- System logging application that frequently writes to a database, The logging application should execute concurrent to other programs, but the access times to write to the database will be a limiting factor in it's execution speed.
+It is I/O bound and therefore will not benefit significantly from parallel execution.
+15.
 -